 - 7. This is the ninth publication of CLD for Scotland's colleges and covers leavers from the academic year 2021-22.
 This publication reports on the destinations of leavers from full time courses 3-6 months after qualifying.
 Data collation for this report began in November 2022 and continued to June 2023 with linkage and matching of leavers' destinations to two additional datasets: Skills Development Scotland (SDS) and the Students Awards Agency for Scotland (SAAS); however, this is restricted to 16- to 24-year-olds only due to current legislative limitations. - 8.
-There has been a decrease in the number of students that feature within the CLD Qualifiers, with a number of factors thought to have impacted this including an overall decrease in full time FTEs at colleges (SCQF12 1 6 was 0.7pp lower and SCQF 7+ 8pp lower), lower successful completion rates (down 1.9pp for SCQF 1 6 and 9.1pp for SCQF 7+), more school leavers accepting places at university and a buoyant labour market following the COVID-19 vaccination rollout. - 9.
-The CLD reported 39,642 qualifiers in this session, with nearly half this population continuing college study (49.9%, down by 3.8pp on last session).
-SCQF 1 6 were more likely to stay at college (63.9%) compared to SCQF 7+ (26.6%), which is likely due to there being fewer ongoing study options for the latter after completion of their courses. - 10.
-Overall, 34,988 qualifiers had a confirmed destination (88.3% of all qualifiers).
-Sector Leavers accounted for 15,190 of qualifiers with a confirmed destination (lower than last year's 16,653), meaning 43.4% confirmed destinations were Sector Leavers (up from 41.9% last year). - 11.
+There has been a decrease in the number of students that feature within the CLD Qualifiers, with a number of factors thought to have impacted this including an overall decrease against last session in full time FTEs at colleges (SCQF 1 6 was 0.7pp lower and SCQF 7+ 8pp lower), lower successful completion rates (down 1.9pp for SCQF 1 6 and 9.1pp for SCQF 7+), more school leavers accepting places at university and a buoyant labour market following the COVID-19 vaccination rollout. - 9.
+The CLD reported 40,611 qualifiers in this session, with just over half this population continuing college study (50.4%, down by 0.2pp on last session).
+SCQF 1 6 were more likely to stay at college (64.2%) compared to SCQF 7+ (26.6%), which is likely due to there being fewer ongoing study options for the latter after completion of their courses. - Overall, 35,977 qualifiers had a confirmed destination (88.6 of all qualifiers).
+Sector Leavers accounted for 15,469 of qualifiers with a confirmed destination (lower than last year's 16,653), meaning 43% confirmed destinations were Sector Leavers (up from 41.9% last year). - 11.
 The key focus of this publication centres on Sector Leavers with known destinations.
-Key highlights for this group are as follows: - 86.0% of Sector Leavers found positive destinations, a decrease from last session's record high of 91.0% but in line with pre-pandemic levels. - 78.1% of Sector Leavers who achieved SCQF1-6 went on to positive destinations, down from 83.9% last session.
+Key highlights for this group are as follows: - 86.0% of Sector Leavers found positive destinations, a decrease from last session's record high of 91.0% but in line with pre-pandemic levels. - 78.5% of Sector Leavers who achieved SCQF1-6 went on to positive destinations, down from 83.9% last session. - 92.1% of Sector Leavers who achieved SCQF 7+ went on to positive destinations, down from 95.4% last session.

-1 Where a programme is not formally SCQF credit rated a 'broadly comparable' level can be assigned.
+&lt;sup>1 Where a programme is not formally SCQF credit rated a 'broadly comparable' level can be assigned.
 This has been done by either comparing across to SCQF from other national frameworks if the programme has a level on another framework, or if this is not the case, using the SCQF Level Descriptors to identify the most appropriate level of learning for the programme of study.
 References to SCQF in this publication should be assumed to reflect this definition.

-2 SCQF 1-6 is also sometimes referred to as 'FE level' and SCQF 7+ as 'HE level'.
+&lt;sup>2 SCQF 1-6 is also sometimes referred to as 'FE level' and SCQF 7+ as 'HE level'.